cinout/ACME_BUY/README.md

 - When logged in and if user manually enter the login or signup route of their role, show a message telling them they are already logged in, and offer button for redirect.
 - Show loading page when preparing the dashboard.
 - Calculate the discounted price for customer.
+- Show icon for number of pending sellers in Admin/Sellers tab

 ## User Roles, User Authentication, and Routes Protection